 What are Equipment Ratios and How Do They Impact Asset Utilization?

-Now, let’s explore how to assess your company’s asset utilization.
+Now, let’s explore how to assess the utilization of assets for your construction company.
 We like thinking about it in this framework of equipment ratios:

 Deployment: The time a dump truck or piece of equipment is on-site and expected to work, as a percentage of the total ownership period.